aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

 class MyPipelineStack extends Stack {
   constructor(scope: Construct, id: string, props?: StackProps) {
     ...
-    const pipeline = new CdkPipeline(this, 'Pipeline', {
+    const pipeline = new pipelines.CdkPipeline(this, 'Pipeline', {
       ...
-      synthAction: SimpleSynthAction.standardNpmSynth({
+      synthAction: pipelines.SimpleSynthAction.standardNpmSynth({
         sourceArtifact,
         cloudAssemblyArtifact,

         // Use this to customize and a permissions required for the build
         // and synth
         rolePolicyStatements: [
-          new PolicyStatement({
+          new iam.PolicyStatement({
             actions: ['codeartifact:*', 'sts:GetServiceBearerToken'],
             resources: ['arn:codeartifact:repo:arn'],
           }),